 Somewhat surprisingly, for an entrepreneurial driven economy such as Hong Kong's, there are only relatively few business investment visas granted each year.
-The 200-300 approvals recorded are extremely modest compared to the 25,000 employment visas annually and indeed, the 1,300 Capital Investment visas which were granted in 2010.
+The 300-400 approvals recorded are extremely modest compared to the 25,000 other employment visas issued annually.
 As the HKID do not provide statistics on the number of applications received, it does appear safe to assume that the low number of business investment visa approvals is less an indication of the interest of foreign nationals who wish to establish or join in a business in Hong Kong but more a reflection of the reality that getting a business investment visa approved is one of the most challenging of all the Hong Kong visa processes.
-That notwithstanding, foreign nationals arrive in droves to participate in the amazing business possibilities which Hong Kong has to offer and naturally enough, the Director of Immigration does not discourage applications from people to start up new, or join in existing, businesses in the HKSAR.
+That notwith-standing, foreign nationals arrive in droves to participate in the amazing business possibilities which Hong Kong has to offer and naturally enough, the Director of Immigration does not discourage applications from people to start up new, or join in existing, businesses in the HKSAR.
+In 2015, Start-Ups have been granted a leg-up if they can gain a place on a government accredited Incubator programme such as InvestHK's or that offered by Cyberport.